Are Great Danes Good with Kids? Family Guide

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Bloat screening, Hip Dysplasia screening, Heart Disease screening

 Great Danes should receive breed-specific screening for bloat starting at 1-2 years of age, as large breeds develop structural issues early.
-Early detection significantly improves treatment outcomes and quality of life.
+Screening before symptoms appear makes a meaningful difference in outcomes.

 Cost of Great Dane Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Great Dane ownership:
+These ranges reflect national averages for Great Dane ownership.

 More Great Dane Guides

-Find more specific guidance for Great Dane health and care:
+Find more specific guidance for Great Dane health and care.

 Hip and Joint Health Management